stefanekman/arctomia/README.md

+# Arctomia

+Analyses in R used versions from 4.2.1 to 4.4.1.

 For bootstrap.R and extract.R:

 "Furthermore, we designed a simple ML bootstrap procedure that estimates phylogenetic uncertainty stemming also from uncertainty about the alignment itself.